shanmukhram/BlitzAPI/README.md

 **How it works:**

-The diagram above shows a complete request flow through BlitzAPI.
+The diagram above shows a complete request flow through RamAPI.
 Each operation is automatically tracked with precise timing:

 1. **Routing** (3.2ms) - Request routing and validation
 2. **Validation** (8.5ms) - Request validation middleware